Hilda Ellis Davidson

 Hilda Roderick Ellis Davidson FSA (born Hilda Roderick Ellis; 1 October 1914 – 12 January 2006) was an English folklorist.
 She was a scholar at the University of Cambridge and The Folklore Society, and specialized in the study of Celtic and Germanic religion and folklore.

 A graduate of Newnham College, Cambridge, Davidson was a Fellow at Lucy Cavendish College, Cambridge, throughout much of her career.
 She specialized in the interdisciplinary study of Celtic, Anglo-Saxon and Old Norse religion and folklore, on which she was the author of numerous influential works.
 Davidson was a prominent member of The Folklore Society, and played an active role in the growth of folklore studies as a scientific discipline.
 Throughout her career, Davidson tutored a significant number of aspiring scholars in her fields of study, and was particularly interested in encouraging gifted women to pursue scholarly careers.

-Early life
+Early life and education

 Hilda Ellis Davidson was born in Bebington, Cheshire, England, on 1 October 1914, the daughter of Henry Roderick (a stationer) and Millie Cheesman Ellis.

 Davidson received a First Class Honours degree in English, archaeology and anthropology from Newnham College, Cambridge.
 She gained both her M.A.
 (1939) and PhD (1940) at Newnham.
 Her PhD thesis was on Old Norse religion.
 Davidson would eventually become proficient in many languages, including Old Norse, Norwegian, Swedish, Danish, Icelandic, Russian, Latin and German.